Aarception/Mo-information-security-portfolio/README.md

     - The Annotated Correspondence is for industry
        - Academia, law, societies, and justice studies, so Law school, Business school
     - The Complete dataset will be leased to ML/LLM training and Governance work/studies
-       - For Think Tanks, Legal cases,bar research, AI alignment, Algorithmic governance, etc
+       - For Think Tanks, AI alignment, Algorithmic governance, etc

 Verba volant, scripta manent.
 Spoken words fly away, written letters remain.